leonardofaria/leonardofaria.net/content/posts/2017/12/14/useful-apps-that-i-use-daily-2017-edition.md

 * [sublime-style-column-selection](https://atom.io/packages/sublime-style-column-selection): Enable Sublime style &#8216;Column Selection'.
 Just hold &#8216;alt' while you select, or select using your middle mouse button.
 Also similar to Texmate's &#8216;Multiple Carets', or BBEdit's &#8216;Block Select'
 * [sync-settings](https://atom.io/packages/sync-settings): Synchronize package settings, keymap and installed packages

 Note: I didn't add in the list linters and language support because it depends basically on the devs choice.
-Also, since I use sync-settings, you can check [my editor settings on Gist](https://gist.github.com/leonardofaria/982b8055af2d6d02116b03950bbf0583).
+Also, since I use sync-settings, you can check <A href="https://gist.github.com/leonardofaria/982b8055af2d6d02116b03950bbf0583">my editor settings on Gist</A>.

 ### Terminal: iTerm2 + oh-my-zsh

-I am using **[iTerm2](https://www.iterm2.com/)** for a long time with Zsh and **[oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)**.
+I am using **[iTerm2](https://www.iterm2.com/)** for a long time with Zsh and **<A href="https://github.com/robbyrussell/oh-my-zsh">oh-my-zsh</A>**.
 If you are not familiar with these tools, I strongly suggest watching Wes Bos **[Command Line Power User](https://commandlinepoweruser.com/)** free videos.

 ### Github: Gitify